pvmm/gimpfu-msx-gr4.py/README.md

 ### Meaning of input fields

-* Input transparent color: if the source image doesn't have any transparency, consider this colour the transparent colour when converting image to the MSX (index 0).
+* Input transparent color: if the source image doesn't have any transparency, consider this colour the transparent colour when converting image to the MSX (set index to 0).
 This requires "Reserve index 0 as transparency" to be active.
-* Reserve index 0 as transparency: the plugin can optionally use the colour index 0 as a normal colour and improve dithering a little bit if you disable this.
+* Reserve index 0 as transparency: the plugin can optionally use the colour index 0 as a normal colour and get one more usable colour.
+It may improve dithering a little bit if disabled.
 * Image encoding: common MSX image formats the plugin recognises.

 ### Latest changes

-* The plugin now detects if a predefined transparent colour is being used and force it to index 0.
+* The plugin now detects if a predefined transparent colour is being used (alpha=0) and force it to index 0.
 "Reserve index 0 as transparency" must be activated.
-* The plugin now uses the alpha channel of RGBA images as transparent colour automatically (second option in the filter menu).
+* New GIMP3 plugin version added.

 ## Original vs sample image